theprimarybrain/theprimarybrain.github.io/_posts/2018-09-07-Toddler-School-Curriculum-Apple-Theme-Lesson-1.md

 I am so excited to share this amazing journey of toddler learning that I have embarked on with my son!
 This past week we started toddler school in our home.
 My son is 2 1/2 and is the perfect age for working on pre-academic skills that will help prepare him for kindergarten and beyond.
 For our first unit of study, I created an [Apple Themed Unit](http://bit.ly/toddlerapple).

 ### Lesson Components
-Each lesson in this unit includes the following activities:
+Each of the 5 lessons in this unit includes the following activities:
 - literacy/language
 - math or science activity
 - fine motor activity